pymupdf/PyMuPDF/docs/document.rst

       :arg bool new: whether to force accepting the stream, and thus **turning it into a stream object**.

-        .. caution:: The object of :data:`xref` must be a PDF dictionary for this to work, and especially must not be empty -- as is the case if you just created the object.
+        .. caution:: The object of :data:`xref` must be a PDF dictionary for this to work, and especially must not be empty -- as is the case if you just created the xref via :meth:`Document.get_new_xref`.
 To avoid this, execute ``doc.update_object(xref, "<<>>")`` before inserting the stream.

       This method is intended to manipulate streams containing PDF operator syntax (see pp. 985 of the :ref:`AdobeManual`) as it is the case for e.g. page content streams.